placeAtlas/atlas-2017/CONTRIBUTING.md

 This website is built using classic HTML 5 (no JS frameworks such as Vue, React, etc are used).
 Bootstrap 5 is used as a CSS framework.

 Opening the HTML file on your browser is adequate enough to edit.
-If it doesn't work, you can try running a local HTTP server.
+If it doesn't work, you can try running a local HTTP server (Like with [LiveServer](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer))

 ```sh
 # Run it inside the web/ folder.